JeffersonLab/phaser-client/README.md

 ln -s 2.0.0 PRO
 ```

 Generally the [configure](https://github.com/JeffersonLab/phaser-client/tree/main#configure) step must be done as the default configs assume localhost.
 Copying the previous version config dir may be sufficient.
+It's also a good idea to launch the new version of the app and at least verify the Help dialog indicates the new version.

+**Note**: The JLab certified app linking system may attempt to use nested relative linking, which [doesn't work with our start script](https://github.com/JeffersonLab/phaser-client/issues/2).
+Be sure absolute paths are set.
+Generally certified apps are available in a fiefdom user's path by default via this linking.
+Currently the app is available on the path as `phaser-client`.

 ## See Also
 - [icalibrate](https://github.com/JeffersonLab/icalibrate)